In Japan, ‘Mountain Day’ Means Business

 If you've spotted a sales slump in a global market but don't have a holiday upon which to pin a sales promotion, put on your thinking cap and invent one!
 Holiday-like shopping events-even if they're exclusive to your brand or website-can really resonate in some markets.

 Regardless of what market you're serving, have a sense of the local zeitgeist whenever possible.
-This knowledge can help you quickly adapt to capitalize on timely events (such as new national holidays) or changing tastes.
+This knowledge can help you quickly adapt to capitalise on timely events (such as new national holidays) or changing tastes.